uber/mockolo/README.md

-# Mockolo

-Welcome to Mockolo!
+# Welcome to Mockolo!

 `Mockolo` is a lightweight commandline tool which uses the `MockoloFramework` framework for creating mocks in Swift.
 It uses `SourceKittenFramework` for parsing, and a custom template renderer for generating a mock output.
-It currently supports protocol mocking.
-Class mocking will be added in the future.

 ## System Requirements